HaroldMills/Vesper/docs/tutorial.rst

 To run a Vesper client to view the archive:

 #.
-Start a web browser.
-We strongly recommend using Chrome, since Vesper
+Start the Chrome web browser.
+We strongly recommend using Chrome
-   is tested and used most extensively with it.
+   over any other web browser since Vesper is tested and used most extensively with it.

 #.
 Go to the URL: